 Some simple equipment is all you need.
 It is amazing how much you can learn from characterizing a body or clay material.
 You need a gram scale accurate to 0.01 grams (very inexpensive at your ceramic supplier).
 A set of callipers (again, not expensive these days).
 Some metal sieves (expensive, so search "Tyler Sieves" on Ebay.com).
 A stamp to identify samples.
 A plaster table or slab.
 A propeller mixer.
 And, of course, a test kiln.
 And you need a place to put, and learn from, all the measurement data you will be collecting.
 An account at insight-live.com is perfect.

 Pages that reference this post in the Digitalfire Reference Database:

-DFAC Drying Factor, SHAB Shrinkage/Absorption Test, SIEV Sieve Analysis 35-325 Wet, Simple propeller mixer with mount and switch, A small laboratory variable speed propeller mixer, Heavy duty mixer mounted on a steel pole, It Starts With a Lump of Clay: How to Assess a Native Clay, Propeller Mixer, Physical Testing, Digitalfire Insight-Live
+DFAC Drying Factor, SHAB Shrinkage/Absorption Test, SIEV Sieve Analysis 35-325 Wet, A must-have: Laboratory variable speed propeller mixer, Home-made propeller mixer with mount and switch, Heavy duty mixer mounted on a steel pole, It Starts With a Lump of Clay: How to Assess a Native Clay, Physical Testing, Digitalfire Insight-Live

 This post is one of thousands found in the Digitalfire Reference Database.
 Most are part of a timeline maintained by Tony Hansen.
 You can search that timeline on the home page of digitalfire.com.